 1. Get a Comic-Con International Member ID.
-You need this in order to able to participate in Open Registration, which will occur early this year (last year it was February 21).
+You’ll need this in order to be able to participate in Open Registration, which will occur “shortly after Returning Registration is complete in early 2017.”
+Last year, SDCC 2016 Open Registration took place on February 20, 2016, while Returning Registration (formerly known as Preregistration) took place November 14, 2015 — but we are still waiting on word from CCI on the Returning Registration date for SDCC 2017.
+(Note that only paid attendees of SDCC 2016 are eligible for Returning Registration.)
 When you sign up for your Member ID, make sure you are opted-in for at least Email (meaning: leave this box unchecked), because this is how you get notifications from CCI about important information, like when Open Registration will occur.
 New Member ID creation will close within the last few days before Open Registration (and leave those without an already existing Member ID ineligible), so if you don’t already have a Member ID, get one now before it’s too late!

 2. Start saving money.
 Now that the holidays are over, you should start putting money aside for SDCC expenses.
 Hotels, flights, food, outside events, and cosplay can add up quickly.